 |Phases 1-4 Total as at 30 June 2018 |

 (NSW, SA and Qld)

 GABSI was fundamental in the restoration and repair of the uncontrolled bores and bore drains since 1999 and has made a remarkably successful contribution toward realising sustainable management of Basin water and pressure resources.

-The Great Artesian Basin Coordinating Committee has developed a Briefing Note on the GABSI Program, its achievements and the future.
+The Great Artesian Basin Coordinating Committee has developed a Briefing Note on GABSI, its achievements and the future.

 Free flowing bore drain, Queensland

 On the 12 May 2017 the Australian Government announced $8 million to fund the Interim Great Artesian Basin Infrastructure Investment Program for the delivery of water infrastructure improvements in the Great Artesian Basin for two years to 2018-19.
 The Australian Government is currently working with state governments, industry and communities to develop an enduring partnership model for supporting Basin water infrastructure improvements into the future.

 This program will be designed to allow important infrastructure upgrades to continue after round four of the Great Artesian Basin Sustainability Initiative ceased on 30 June 2017.
 The $8 million in funding will help continue the delivery of important water infrastructure upgrades, by capping free flowing bores and replacing inefficient open bore drains with modern piped reticulation systems.
 These upgrades deliver significant benefits for industries and support regional development and economic growth across Queensland, New South Wales, South Australia and the Northern Territory.